Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 Socket Configuration -> Memory Configuration -> NGN Configuration -> Snoopy mode for AD : enabled Socket configuration -> Intel UPI General configuration -> Stale Atos :  Disabled
 ```

 - Make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for PMem cache.
-You can follow the build/install steps from vmemcache website and make sure libvmemcache.so exist in '/lib64' directory in each worker node.
+If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), Vmemcache will be installed by Conda.Or you can follow the build/install steps from vmemcache website and make sure libvmemcache.so exist in '/lib64' directory in each worker node.
 You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
 Build and install step can refer to [build and install vmemcache](./Developer-Guide.md#build-and-install-vmemcache)

 #### Configure for NUMA